AaltoSciComp/NoBSC/content/index.rst

 computing (and a celebration of the diverse work that makes it all possible).
 Aalto Otaniemi Campus, 2-4 February 2026.

-**The first half is a** ":doc:`Finnish RSE meetup
+**The first half is a** :doc:`Finnish+friends RSE meetup
-<finnish-rse-meetup>`" **, the second half is "NoBSC" and more
+<finnish-rse-meetup>` **, the second half is a** :doc:`meetup of local
-targeted to service staff.
-The middle day has events that are interesting to both audiences.
+unit research and scientific computing teams more targeted to service staff <rc-scicomp-team-meetup>`\ **.
+The overlapping middle day has events that are interesting to both audiences.
 People are welcome to attend both halves, but we expect many attendees will only attend one half or the other.**

-**Who is this for?** We especially welcome people who support academic research through computing and data expertise in universities and research institutions , for example those in local HPC or RSE teams, cloud computing, and other computing services for researchers.
-But everyone is welcome: including Academic researchers, data managers, open science experts and anyone interested in these topics.
+This isn't a time to advertise how great our tools and services are.

-This isn't a time to advertise how great our sausage is.
-It's a time to talk about how our sausage is made (the good and bad things) so we can all get better at it.
+It's a time to look under the hood and talk about all the problems we encountered on the way (and the problems we expect in the future) so we can get better.

 Topics